mars0i/masonclj/doc/general/ABMsInClojure.md

 agents to move with continuous coordinates rather than on a grid.
 MASON implements continuous coordinates with a hashtable, using the `hashCode()` method, defined originally by the Java `Object` class.
-However, `defrecord` overrides the normal pointer identity `hashCode` method, defining a defrecord's `hashCode` and `equals` methods over all of the contents of the defrecord instance's fields.
+However, `defrecord` overrides the normal pointer-identity `hashCode` method, defining a defrecord's `hashCode` and `equals` methods over all of the contents of the defrecord instance's fields.
 That is, defrecord objects have the same hash code if and only if they have the